zedwei/webvoyager/src/prompts/prompt_restaurant_booking_structured.md

 1. "Click": Click a Web Element.
 Please provide the Numerical_Label in the response if you choose this action.
 2. "Type": Delete existing content in a textbox and then type content.
 Please provide the Numerical_Label and content to type in the response if you choose this action.
+3. "ScrollUp": Scroll up.
+Please provide the Numerical_Label in the response if scrolling within a specific element.
+Otherwise return -1 as Numerical_Label.
+4. "ScrollDown": Scroll down.
+Please provide the Numerical_Label in the response if scrolling within a specific element.
+Otherwise return -1 as Numerical_Label.
-3. "Wait": Wait
+5. "Wait": Wait
-4. "GoBack": Go back
+6. "GoBack": Go back
-5. "SignIn": Need User manually sign in to continue
+7. "SignIn": Need User manually sign in to continue
-6. "Google": Return to google to start over.
+8. "Google": Return to google to start over.
-7. "Clarify": Request user to clarify a specific question which is required to complete the task but not provided.
+9. "Clarify": Request user to clarify a specific question which is required to complete the task but not provided.
 Please provide the question to ask in the response if you choose this option.
-8. "ANSWER": Respond with the final answer.
+10. "ANSWER": Respond with the final answer.
 Please provide the answer in the response if you choose this option.

 Key Guidelines You MUST follow: